By Vibhu Singh

 AF = Acceleration Factor

-In our strategy, we will use the TA-Lib library (Python library for technical indicators) to calculate the Parabolic SAR values directly.
+In our strategy, we will install and use the TA-Lib library (Python library for technical indicators) to calculate the Parabolic SAR values directly.

 How to trade with the Parabolic SAR

 The Parabolic SAR is best used when the market is trending; that is when the market has long rallies in either direction and have small corrections.
 It is advisable not to trade with the Parabolic SAR in a sideways market.

 If the time frame is small, Parabolic SAR will generate too many signals, and it might offer contradictory signals.
 On higher time frames, the trade will move slowly, and this will avoid false signals as most of the market noise is eliminated.

 Parabolic SAR is used mostly as an exit indicator.
 Close buy position when price moves below the Parabolic SAR and close sell position when price moves above the Parabolic SAR.
 It also provides a stop loss level that moves closer to the market price regardless of the market direction.